The Organization (film)

-The Organization is a 1971 DeLuxe Color American crime thriller film starring Sidney Poitier and directed by Don Medford.
+The Organization is a 1971 American crime thriller film starring Sidney Poitier and directed by Don Medford.
 It was the last of the trilogy featuring the police detective Virgil Tibbs that had begun with In the Heat of the Night (1967), followed by They Call Me Mister Tibbs!
 (1970).
 In The Organization, Tibbs is called in to hunt down a gang of urban revolutionaries, suspected of a series of crimes.
 The screenplay was penned by James R. Webb, and the film co-stars Barbara McNair, Gerald S. O'Laughlin, Sheree North and Raul Julia.